 To make it safe and simple for parishes and dioceses to manage their financial assets three funds have been created that adhere to the Church of Sweden's financial policy.
 They are the Ethos Swedish Equity Fund, Ethos Fixed-income Fund and Ethos Global Equity Fund.

 The Ethos funds are based on the Church of Sweden’s financial policy.
 They have low fees and are marketed primarily to dioceses and parishes.
-At the end of 2016, various units within the Church of Sweden, including the national level, had invested approximately SEK 5.3 billion in the Ethos Funds.
+At the end of 2019, various units within the Church of Sweden, including the national level, had invested almost SEK 6 billion in the Ethos Funds.